mnowotnik/biolemmatizer-threadsafe/README.md

 ## Changes to MorphAdorner

-- Removed packages that are not crucial to eliminate dependency on ivy packages
+- Removed packages that are not crucial to eliminate dependency on ivy artifacts
 - Fixed PatternReplacer.java to eliminate race conditions.
 The class now creates a Matcher object for every call instead of recycling it